maxmarsc/dave/USER_GUIDE.md

 - Implement the `shape` method, which indicates the shape of the container

 When inheriting from either you need to :
-- Implement the `typename_matcher` method to return a regex to match your typename
+- Implement the `typename_matcher` method to return a regex to match your typename.
+Make sure to use the `dave inspect` command to check how your type is parsed by the debugger.
 - Implement the `read_from_debugger` method to return a `bytearray` containing all the samples of your container.